 Firstly, it is up to the visa applicant to prove that he or she is a beneficiary of the AFMP.
-The applicant must be able to provide the documentary evidence mentioned above as he or she must be able to present evidence to support his/her claim.
+The applicant must be able to provide the documentary evidence mentioned in point 7.3.4 as he or she must be able to present evidence to support his/her claim.